lm-ut/lm-ut.github.io/_projects/WINC.md

 <script>
     const data = {
         "paragraph": "Guess what?
-We've just whipped up this slick new tool for local ancestry deconvolution (LAI).
+We've just whipped up WINC: a new tool for local ancestry deconvolution (LAI).
 It's like a genetic compass that tells us exactly where the roots of a mixed bunch of folks are, giving us major insights into how different communities came to be.
 The best part?
 Our method cracks a tough nut that other tools grapple with: they always demand heaps of samples from each supposed source.
 But not ours!
 With our tricked-out pipeline, just a duo of samples from each source does the trick.
 This means we can dive into studying all kinds of critters and creatures, unlocking a whole universe of possibilities!"
     };

     const div = document.getElementById("jsonParagraph");